VladMovchan4488/todoListJS/README.md

 **6) ../LocalStorage.js - (TEST) file for local repository, works if commented while in test mode**

 The ../styles folder contains images and style files for our application:
 	- ../img - Includes search icons and a background image
 	- ../styles.sass - preprocessor file for application styles
 	- ../styles.css - an application style file converted from the previous one

 The main project folder contains:
 	- todo.html - markup in html of our page
 	- ReadMe.md is the instruction

 ----------------------------------------------

 **					Created with:

+*
-*JavaScript is a programming language for creating application logic HTML is a programming language for creating application markup SASS / CSS is a programming language for creating application styles Sublime Text Application Builder *
+-JavaScript is a programming language for creating application logic -HTML is a programming language for creating application markup -SASS / CSS is a programming language for creating application styles -Sublime Text Application Builder *
-Optional: HTML5, HTML6, CSS Flexbox, CSS Grid, Debugging, LocalStorage, GIT, GitHub.
+-Optional: HTML5, HTML6, CSS Flexbox, CSS Grid, Debugging, LocalStorage, GIT, GitHub.

 **Version control: As this is not a relatively large project, I did not use any module bundler (ex.
 Webpack / Rollup / ..), plugged everything into an html file**

 ----------------------------------------------

 **					Author:
  Movchan Vlad:
 - e-mail: movchan.vlad.tm61@gmail.com
 - telephone: 0681990937